 A Motion for Final Default Judgment can be filed if a default has been entered.
 If the Court grants the Motion, a Final Judgment will be entered.
 However, Florida allows an individual to file a Motion to Vacate Default.
 Rule 1.540(b) of the Florida Rules of Civil Procedure allows a Default to be set aside for several reasons.
 These include:

 - Excusable Neglect

-- Meritorious Defense: The Defendant must attach an Answer and Affirmative Defenses to their Motion that presents valid defenses to the Complaint.
+- Meritorious Defense: The Individual must attach an Answer and Affirmative Defenses to their Motion.

-In the State of Florida, failure to respond to a complaint or failing to appear at a pretrial can result in a default against the Defendant.
-Fortunately, the State of Florida also allows the Defendant the opportunity file a Motion to Vacate the Default entered against them if they meet certain requirements.
-If you are unsure about your rights after a default has been entered against you, contact the Law Office of Brian P. Kowal, PA today at (954) 990-7552.
+In Florida, failing to respond to a lawsuit can result in a default against an Individual.
+As a result, On the contrary, Florida does allow the opportunity to file a Motion to Vacate the Default.
+If you are unsure about your rights after a default has been entered, contact the Law Office of Brian P. Kowal, PA today at (954) 990-7552.